Authors of section

 infection

-If after due consideration, the patient decides that continued efforts at limb salvage are not desirable, the surgeon should recognize that amputation offers an opportunity for rehabilitation and restoration of function and plan the most functional level of amputation proximal to the diseased tissue.
-Using Cierny’s physiologic host classification, type A hosts are generally better candidates for limb salvage, while type B hosts, with impaired resistance to infection may be better served by amputation.
-Type C hosts, for whom treatment is worse than their disease, are not surgical candidates unless their condition can be improved enough to tolerate surgery (either reconstruction, or amputation), or unless the infection flares out of control.
+If, after due consideration, the patient decides that continued efforts at limb salvage are not desirable, the surgeon should recognize that amputation offers an opportunity for rehabilitation and restoration of function and plan the most functional level of amputation proximal to the diseased tissue.
+Cierny’s classification of host resistance to infection indicates that type A hosts are generally better candidates for limb salvage, while type B hosts, with impaired resistance to infection, may be better served by amputation.
+Type C hosts, for whom treatment is worse than their disease, are not surgical candidates unless their condition can be improved enough to tolerate surgery (either reconstruction, or amputation), or the infection flares out of control.

 Consultation with a prosthetist may be helpful for the surgeon.
 The patient may wish to discuss amputation with another person who has undergone this procedure at a similar level.
-Once all of the infected tissue has been amputated, further infection treatment, beyond brief perioperative antibiotics is no longer required.
-Just as with elective limb salvage surgery, efforts should be made preoperatively to help the patient attain the best possible nutritional and physiologic condition with suppression of active infection, or preliminary debridement, perhaps even a preliminary amputation just above the infected wound.
+Once all of the infected tissue has been amputated, further infection treatment, beyond brief perioperative antibiotics, is no longer required.
+Just as with elective limb salvage surgery, efforts should be made preoperatively to help the patient attain the best possible nutritional and physiologic condition.
+In some instances, preliminary debridement or even a temporary amputation just above the infected wound may be needed to ensure success with the definitive amputation.

 classifications of wound infection